Programs and Services for Children and Teens

 Access Art/Youthlight Photography Project

 For students who enjoy the opportunity to learn the art of photography; using the camera as means of artistic expression.
 Students learn the art and technique of “shooting” an image, processing film and developing prints.
-Classes meet Wednesday and Thursday 3:00-6:00 p.m.
+Classes meet Thursday 3:00-6:00 p.m.
 Notably, in 2007, Youthlight Photography received the prestigious President’s Coming Up Taller Award, a national award for outstanding after-school arts programming awarded to only 15 programs each year.

 This program, created in an effort to attract youth too old for after school and summer programming and too young for adult programs, utilizes a recording studio built and housed by the Family Center.
 Youth Voice offers youth the opportunity to compose and record their own creations using Pro-Tools, a computer production program.
 Pro-Tools allows students to layer tracks and create original music.
 In addition, there is the opportunity to expand to keyboard, drum and guitar lessons.
 A Towson University music major facilitates this program.
 Youth Voice meets Monday afternoon from 3:30-5:30 p.m.